thebradleysanders/Monoprice-6-Zone-Audio-Controller/README.md

 * Add the monoprice folder to your /config/custom_components folder
 * Restart Home Assistant
 * Go to settings->integrations
-* Click add->Monoprice 6-Zone Amplifier
+* Click add->Monoprice 6-Zone Amplifier Custom
 * Configure using your serial port & source names

 * <b>Note:</b> If the core integration is already configured, simply add this custom one to overwrite it, you should not need to delete & readd the integration.